bahrus/xt-f/README.md

 1. If the contents "grouped" by xt-f need to be moved to a new location in the DOM tree, this should be done via newDestination.appendChild($0.extractContents()) where $0 is the instance of xt-f.
 2. The rendering library may need to skip over the grouped siblings when updating the DOM, via $0.nextUngroupedSibling, where $0 is the instance of xt-f.

+Property startAnew is a boolean (that can be repeatedly set to true), that clears the contents.